Using a log color profile and the X-Rite chart for professional calibration

-At SmartCuts, we’ve always attached a lot of importance to color grading.
+At SmartCuts, we see the importance of color grading.
 It’s a critical part of our video editing workflow.
 But it starts during video production, during the actual shoot.
-The arrival in the team of Philippe Krauer, professional photographer and specialized, among other things, in the control of light, has taken our skills in the field up a notch, by introducing the use of the X-Rite Color Checker in our workflow.
+The arrival of Philippe Krauer to the team, professional photographer and specialized, among other things, in the control of light, has taken our skills in the field up a notch, by introducing the use of the X-Rite Color Checker in our workflow.
 Maybe you are already familiar with this tool, or on the contrary you don’t know what I’m talking about!
 If you are in the second category, rest assured, I will not go into too much technical detail in what follows.
-But if we ever get a chance to collaborate on making a video, or if we’ve done it in the past, you’ll have a better idea of what’s on our minds when it comes time to set up the shoot.
+But if we ever get a chance to collaborate on making a video, or if we’ve done it in the past, you’ll have a better idea of what’s on our minds when the time comes to set up the shoot.
 Also, understanding the basis of colorimetry allows you to develop more creative ideas when making a video, knowing the extent of the possibilities.

-However, don’t worry if you don’t have a precise idea of the mood of your video production, we know how to analyze the requests of our customers in order to make the artistic choices that best correspond to their vision.
+However, don’t worry if you don’t have a precise idea of the mood for your video production.
+We know how to analyze the requests of our customers in order to make the best artistic choices that correspond to their vision.

 X-rite log profile and charter: what is it and how does it work?

-Correctly performed, color grading is a color calibration that is true to life, as you can see it with your naked eye.
-But how can we be faithful to our eyes when our perception of colors varies according to the light and the other colors that have previously permeated our retina?
+When correctly performed, color grading is a color calibration that is true to life, as you can see it with your naked eye.
+But how can our eyes be faithful when our perception of colors varies according to the light and the other colors that have previously permeated our retina?
 Our vision is constantly adapting, and to this are added the color differences of each screen.
 Indeed, if your screen is not calibrated and you calibrate “by eye”, you risk straying from actual tones, and you will perceive it when viewing your video on another screen.

-It is therefore essential to use tools to calibrate correctly, and it is after this step that you can give a tint, an atmosphere, to your video, according to the desired rendering, as I explained above.
+It is therefore essential to use tools to calibrate correctly.
+After this step, you can give a tint, an atmosphere, to your video, according to the desired rendering, as I explained above.
 The tool we use at SmartCuts is the X-Rite Color Checker.
 It is a palette of colors and tints that are positioned in front of the camera, next to the subject and which will serve as a reference during color calibration.
 This tool will also serve as a reference when changing lighting or when using different cameras, and will help homogenize color information.
 Your colors will therefore be the same from one shot to another.

 The first step before calibrating an image on the color checker is, during filming, to set the camera to the color profile of our choice.
 We film in log: V-log for our Panasonic GH5S and S-log for our Sony cameras.
 In short, the purpose of the log (for logarithmic curve) is to record as many shades of light and colors as possible and to avoid loss of information in the most exposed areas or crushing in the less exposed areas, and the same with the very saturated colors (very vivid).